jose-troche/Alexa/README.md

   * Fill the information of the registration wizard.

-* Create an Alexa skill
+* Create an Alexa Skill
   * Go to the Alexa Console https://developer.amazon.com/alexa/console/ask
   * Click on the **Create Skill** button
   * Type **First Skill** as skill name and click **Next**